-You can create default settings for Find Location, Select Geography, Draw Polygon, Import File, Color-Coded Maps, Smart Map Search, Business and Facilities Search, and Suitability Analysis.
+You can create default settings for Find Location, Select Geography, Draw Polygon, Import File, Color-Coded Maps, Smart Map Search, Business and Facilities Search, Suitability Analysis, and Void Analysis.
 The functionalities are similar for these features so you can find a description below.

-- To use bands with rings, drive time and walk time, click the Use bands check box.
+- To use bands with rings, drive time, and walk time, check the Edit and set bands check box.